 Once you’re ready to sell your mushrooms, you have many options.
 Restaurants need to get their fresh mushrooms from someone, so why not you?
 Take a bunch of your mushrooms to a local restaurant, and let the chef sample a few.
 Maybe your oyster mushrooms are exactly what they’re looking for.
 Or how about the local farmers’ market?
 These events routinely draw large crowds eager to buy from the best local growers.
 Set up a stand or booth and get selling.
 Have you thought about grocery stores?
 Many upscale grocers carry exotic mushrooms, so if you can, target these.
 Some grocery stores might allow you to put on demonstrations in their store.
 Giving free samples to potential customers could build up a lot of attention for your mushroom farming business.

 You can make nice money growing mushrooms for profit.
 It’s fairly easy, inexpensive and they are ready to harvest in just a few weeks.
-To learn more, read Golden Harvest.
+To learn more, read Growing Gourmet Mushrooms For Profit.